Weekly Gem #40 Have a paddle, need a creek

 Back then, in the 1700s and early 1800s, this area was almost totally inaccessible except by canoe.
 In the 200 years since, that remains the case across a huge swath of North America.

-OK, now zoom out a bit and see just how many lakes are in Minnesota, the land of 10,000 lakes.
-It's really kind of amazing.
-Then slide northward on the map, and feel your jaw drop as you scroll across the land of a million lakes, moving north into Canada, continuing all the way to the Arctic, and east to the Atlantic.
+Now, slide northward on the map, and feel your jaw drop as you scroll across the land of a million lakes, moving north into Canada, continuing all the way to the Arctic, and east to the Atlantic.
 Minnesota may be the land of 10,000 lakes, but Ontario, Manitoba, Quebec, Newfoundland & Labrador, Saskatchewan, Navanut, and the Northwest Territories are just plain wet.

 Have you ever had one of those nightmares where you're out in public and you suddenly realize you have no pants on?
 (I never have.)